Skip to main content

 Listen to WebhooksReceive real-time updates

-Handle RefundsProcess returns or cancellations
+Handle RefundsProcess returns via API or Dashboard

 Refer to the API Reference section for implementation details of each step.